nk-nyc/p05-hojpoj-stuypedia/design.md

 | id (PK) | INTEGER  | must be unique |

 In order to verify a user, they must answer a series of stuy-related questions (for now, subject to change) Once verified, a student is given an anonymous username (like on Piazza) but their login remains their NYCDOE user and chosen password.

+# TESTING PLAN
+We will test the register and login component by crating an account and logging on.
+We will test the calendar feature by creating, detailing, viewing, moving, and deleting tasks.
+We will test the teacher profile feature by viewing if the teachers have all the correct information on their page.

+# Timeline
+## Week 1 Goals:
+- Get the bare minimum skeleton of the website working (5/15)
+## Week 2 Goals:
+- Complete the core features and debug (5/22)
+## Week 3 Goals:
+- Polish the website and fix and bugs (5/29)
+## Internal Deadlines:
+-Record video demoing the product on May 29

+# Completion Criteria (_a.k.a._ "Definition of 'Done'")
+Project is considered complete when all of the following are true:
+1. User can create accounts and login
+1. User can create, delete, and move tasks on their calendar
+1. User can view the gallery of teachers and their profiles with all the class information on them

+# Open Questions
+{Delineate anything undecided here}

+# Appendix
+{Any relevant info that is useful but would have interrupted narrative flow above, or cluttered the information portrayed}

+# Other: Specific Component Details

 ## ACQUISITION OF DATA